ECB to end bond buys only when inflation is on sustainable path

-FRANKFURT (Reuters) - The European Central Bank needs further evidence that inflation is rising toward its target and will end asset buys only when it is satisfied that price growth is on a sustained path toward its objective, two of the ECB’s top officials said on Wednesday.
+FRANKFURT (Reuters) - The European Central Bank needs further evidence that inflation is rising towards its target and will end asset buys only when it is satisfied that price growth is on a sustained path towards its objective, two of the ECB’s top officials said on Wednesday.

 After dropping a long-standing pledge last week to increase its bond buying if needed, investors are looking for clues to the ECB’s next move.
 They expect policymakers to end lavish stimulus later this year, satisfied that economic growth has become self-sustaining and that inflation will slowly rise.